 Driver negligence can take many other forms, all with the potential to seriously injure bicyclists who share the road with cars and trucks.
 Nevertheless, in some cases, a driver’s fault is not clear, and evidence of negligence may require significant investigation to uncover.
 For this reason, anyone who was hurt in a bicycle accident involving a motor vehicle should review the facts of the accident with an attorney.

 A statute of limitations requires a person to bring a legal action within a certain period of time after an incident occurs.
 This law exists for many reasons—the reliability and quality of evidence can deteriorate during time, and potential defendants should have some degree of certainty whether they face a lawsuit for an act that occurred in the distant past.

 Under Pennsylvania law, bicycle accident victims (and all other people injured in accidents) have two years from the date of the injury to bring claims.
 There are some limited exceptions to this rule, but typically, if you wait longer than two years to file a claim, you will lose your right to recover compensation for your accident-related losses.

 As reported by the National Highway Traffic Safety Administration (NHTSA), almost 50,000 bicyclists suffered injuries in traffic-related accidents in 2012 alone.
 Many of these injured bicyclists naturally wonder: how can I hold a driver responsible for my injuries?
 Your first step after a bicycle accident should always be to consult with an experienced personal injury attorney for free.
-A lawyer can advise you on whether or not you have the right to recover depending on the facts of your particular case.
+A Philadelphia bike accident lawyer can advise you on whether or not you have the right to recover depending on the facts of your particular case.

-When you need a Philadelphia, Pennsylvania, or New Jersey personal injury attorney to represent you, a family member, or a friend who has suffered a bicycle accident injury, call The Levin Firm at (215) 825-5183 or contact us online.
+When you need a Philadelphia, Pennsylvania, or New Jersey personal injury attorney to represent you, a family member, or a friend who has suffered a bicycle accident injury, contact The Levin Firm at (215) 825-5183 or contact us online.